The Wolf of Wall Street (2013 film): Plot

-In 1987, twenty-five-year-old Jordan Belfort lands a job as a Wall Street stockbroker for L.F.
+In 1987, twenty-two-year-old Jordan Belfort becomes a Wall Street stockbroker for L.F.
 Rothschild, employed under Mark Hanna.
-He is quickly enticed by the drug-fueled stockbroker culture and Hanna's belief that a broker's only goal is to make money for himself.
-Jordan loses his job following Black Monday, the largest one-day stock market drop in history after the Wall Street crash of 1929, and takes a job at Investor's Center, a boiler room brokerage firm on Long Island that specializes in pink sheet penny stocks.
+Quickly enticed by the drug-fueled stockbroker culture, he learns that their goal is to make themselves rich.
+Jordan loses his job following Black Monday, the largest one-day stock market drop since the crash of 1929, and joins Investor's Center, a boiler room brokerage on Long Island, specializing in pink sheet penny stocks.
 He makes a small fortune thanks to his aggressive pitching style and high commissions.

-Jordan befriends his neighbor Donnie Azoff, and the two start their own boiler room-styled brokerage company.
-They recruit Jordan's childhood friends Robbie Feinberg, Alden Kupferburg, Nicky Koskoff, Chester Ming, and Toby Welch, as well as local drug pusher Brad Bonick, all of whom Jordan trains in the art of the "hard sell," and set up the company in an abandoned auto repair shop.
-Jordan's tactics and salesmanship largely contribute to the success of his pump and dump scheme, in which misleading, positive statements inflate a stock's price so it can be sold at an artificially high price.
-When the scheme's perpetrators sell their overvalued securities, the price plummets, and those who were conned into buying at the inflated price are left with stock that is suddenly worth much less than they paid for it.
+Befriending neighbor Donnie Azoff, Jordan and he start their own boiler room brokerage.
+Jordan's childhood friends Robbie Feinberg, Alden Kupferburg, Nicky Koskoff, Chester Ming, and Toby Welch are recruited as well as drug pusher Brad Bodnick.
+Jordan trains them on the "hard sell."
+Jordan's tactics and salesmanship make his pump and dump scheme successful.
 To cloak this, Jordan gives the firm the respectable-sounding name of Stratton Oakmont in 1989.

 Soon after, the company becomes immensely successful, moving out of the auto repair shop into a bigger office.
 An exposé in Forbes which dubs Jordan "The Wolf of Wall Street" – "a sort of twisted Robin Hood who takes from the rich and gives to himself and his merry band of brokers"— initially enrages Belfort until it causes hundreds of ambitious young financiers to flock to the company, thus causing them to move into even bigger offices.